DavidAppleyard.com

 Now a local hero, he was borne shoulder-high through the street.

-bough + bow The monkey sat on the bough of a tree eating a banana.
+bough + bow The monkey sat on the bough of a tree, laughing and waving a banana.

 (1) The bow of a ship is the fore-end.

-(2) The Japanese man gave me a bow instead of a handshake.
+(2) The Thai gentleman gave me a bow instead of a handshake.

 brake + break To stop, put your foot on the brake, but don't brake too suddenly.